SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 If you are unsure about whether your provider covers BiPAP therapy, or if you don’t know the circumstances under which it’s covered, it is worth reviewing your provider’s literature or contacting them directly for more information.

-Can You Use an FSA or HSA Account for a BiPAP Machine?
+Can You Use an FSA or HSA for a BiPAP Machine?

 BiPAP machines are considered medical devices and are eligible for purchase using a flexible spending account (FSA), health savings account (HSA), or health reimbursement arrangement (HRA).
 Most CPAP retailers allow customers to use their FSA or HSA debit card when making a purchase.